Last Updated on

-This is a great little addon/extension for Firefox or Chrome which give you keyword information as you search in Google (amongst other places).
-The price? $0 making this best free keyword research tool choice for entry level bloggers.
+This is a great little addon/extension for Firefox or Chrome which gives you keyword information as you search in Google (amongst other places).
+The price? $0 making this best free keyword research tool choice for entry-level bloggers.

 My top pick is Long Tail Pro.
 Let me tell you all about why Long Tail Pro is my favorite keyword research tool and a valuable resource your blog needs in order to succeed: